Waldorf Warriors football

 The Waldorf Warriors football team represents Waldorf University in college football, as part of the National Association of Intercollegiate Athletics NAIA.

 History

 Waldorf's football team played their first NAIA Division II game in 2003.
-Their former head football coaches include David Bolstorff, Gregg Youngblood, Kent Anderson (American football), Josh Littrell, and Will Finley.
+Their former head football coaches include David Bolstorff, Gregg Youngblood, Kent Anderson (American football), Josh Littrell, Will Finley, and Tyler Chapa.

 Coaches

 David Bolstorff (1965–2006)

 David Bolstorff was the first head football coach for the Waldorf Warriors.
 He was the head coach from 1965-2006.
 During his time at Waldorf College his record was 189-184-2.
 He helped the school transition from a two year program junior college to a four year program in 2003.

 Greg Youngblood (2007–2011)

 Greg Youngblood is the former head football coach for the Dordt College Defenders, located in Sioux Center, Iowa.
 In 2007, he was named the head football coach for the Waldorf Warriors, where he remained until 2011.
 Previously, Youngblood had coached for sixteen years at the high school and collegiate levels, including as an assistant coach at Taylor University, in Upland, Indiana; and as a head coach or assistant coach at three New Mexico high schools.
 During his time at Waldorf, the team won nine games and lost 45.